 In countries where freedom is hidden, exposing oneself is an act of rebellion.
 In my role as a female foreigner, I challenge them to be as real as possible, offering them the opportunity to turn conventions upside down.
 I believe that these young men are driven by a desire to be part of a shared struggle, the struggle to be able to follow our individual aspirations.
 And for them, much more so than for us, it’s a dangerous battle.

-This project is a pretext for participating in these encounters, in the same way as these encounters are a pretext to speak about these men and their countries based on real experiences.
-The result is an intimate documentary in which the dialogue between portraits and settings increases the reality with a fictional aspect and encourages the spectator to see these regions of the world through the prism of my own subjectivity, this work is not a sociological document, but nevertheless, it is a portrait of the societies in which I work.
+This project is a pretext for meeting these men, and the meetings are a pretext for describing the men and their country, by means of a lived experience.
+"Mectoub" is an intimate documentary in which the dialogue between portraits and interiors creates a heightened reality and allows the viewer to see these regions of the world through the prism of my own subjectivity.

-Today, my objective is to continue the project in other towns of the Middle East and North Africa: Algiers, Tunis, Amman, Beirut, Ramallah, Teheran …
+Today I continue the project in others cities of the Middle East and North Africa: Algiers, Tunis, Beyrouth, Amman, Teheran …